koutsomi/academic-homepage/content/publications/conferences.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
 - **Dimitrios A. Koutsomitropoulos** and Dimitrios Vlachogiannis.
 Hands-on Evaluation of Visual Transformers for Object Recognition and Detection.
-In *Proc. of the 37th IEEE International Conference on Tools with Artificial Intelligence (ICTAI 2025)*.
-IEEE, to appear.
+In *Proc. of the 37th IEEE International Conference on Tools with Artificial Intelligence (ICTAI 2025)*, pp. 857-864, doi: 10.1109/ICTAI66417.2025.00125.
+IEEE, 2025. ([pdf](../pdf/ictai2025.pdf))

 - **Dimitrios A. Koutsomitropoulos** and Savvas Skoulidis.
 Small Language Models are Diligent Learners: Evaluation of Embedding- and Transformer-based Language Models for Text Classification and Recommendation.
-In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
-IEEE, to appear.
+In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*, pp. 1-5, doi: 10.1109/INISTA68122.2025.11249552.
+IEEE, 2025. ([pdf](../pdf/inista2025b.pdf))

 - Nikolaos Avrantinis, Andreas D. Andriopoulos and **Dimitrios A. Koutsomitropoulos**.
 How Deep Is Your Chit-Chat?
 A Teacher-Oriented Evaluation of Deep Learning Models for Open-Domain Conversation.
-In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*.
-IEEE, to appear.
+In *Proc. of the 19th  International Conference on INnovations in Intelligent SysTems and Applications (INISTA 2025)*, pp. 1-6, doi: 10.1109/INISTA68122.2025.
+11249589.
+IEEE, 2025. ([pdf](../pdf/inista2025a.pdf))

 - Dionisios Kapelles, Andreas D. Andriopoulos and ***Dimitrios A. Koutsomitropoulos***.
 Finetuning LLMs for Grammatical Error Correction in English and Greek Texts.
 In *Proc. of the 18th Int.
 Conference on PErvasive Technologies Related to Assistive Environments (PETRA ’25)*, pp. 292–297.
 ACM, 2025. ([pdf](../pdf/petra2025.pdf))